senscho/homebridge-tutorial/README.md

 * Install [Homebridge](http://homebridge.io) on your preferred computer; i.e. Mac, PC, or Raspberry pi
 * Add homebridge to your HomeKit

-## bringing up plugin and adding accessory
+## Bringing up plugin and adding an accessory
 To be updated